 - African social studies

-- African cultural studies
+- African cultural and history studies

 - African language studies